 Contemplating divorce can be daunting.
-We strive to minimize your stress and address your concerns, whenever possible.
+I strive to minimize your stress and address your concerns, whenever possible.

 The answer is that it really depends on a number of factors.
 However, here are some general guidelines.
 An uncontested divorce (everything is agreed upon) is usually the quickest.
 At a minimum, that will take 60 days since there is a waiting period in Arizona.
 If it is a contested divorce, the typical timeframe is usually six months to a year, depending on the court’s calendar.

 Arizona is a community property state and the law requires that marital property be divided equitably.
-At Ashley Donovan Law, PLLC, we can assist clients with determining what is community property and what is separate property.
-We can also help clients work through what equitable division might look like.
+At Ashley Donovan Law, PLLC, I can assist clients with determining what is community property and what is separate property.
+I can also help clients work through what equitable division might look like.

 There is a specific formula for determining child support.
-Usually the numbers used are fairly straightforward.
-However, sometimes a determination of income is more challenging with certain individuals, such as those who own a business or are self-employed.
+Usually, the numbers used are fairly straightforward.
+However, sometimes a determination of income is more challenging for certain individuals, such as those who own a business or are self-employed.

 Unlike child support, there is no formula for spousal maintenance.
 Spousal maintenance is largely dependent on a number of factors.
-Since it is so fact dependant, the amount of spousal maintenance varies largely on a case-by-case basis.
-Getting the input of a family law lawyer can be very helpful to understanding this issue.
+Since it is so fact dependent, the amount of spousal maintenance varies largely on a case-by-case basis.
+Getting the input of a family law lawyer can be very helpful in understanding this issue.

-If you have a question, feel free to contact our firm so we can answer it or point you in the right direction in your family law matter.
-Call 480-900-5334 to reach us in our Tempe office.
-We represent clients throughout the Phoenix metro area.
+If you have a question, feel free to contact my firm so I can answer it or point you in the right direction in your family law matter.
+Call 480-900-5334 to reach me in my Tempe office.
+I represent clients throughout the Phoenix metro area.